dxps/cognitive/readme.md

 # Akasha

-A generic ecosystem of knowledge and behavior.
+A generic ecosystem of knowledge and with cognitive functions.

 Currently, the focus is on the knowledge: the structure (of entities with their attributes) and links (between entities).<br/>
-Later, the behavior will be introduced through a pluggable mechanism.
+Later, the cognitive functions will be introduced through a pluggable mechanism.
 Most probably, a WASM based server side implementation.

 ---